 For starters, business credit cards often come with more enticing perks and higher credit limits.
 But they should generally only be used to make business-related purchases.

 Furthermore, business credit card activity is typically only reported to commercial credit bureaus, including Dun & Bradstreet, Equifax Business and Experian Business, as long as the account is current.
 But if you fall behind on payments, the delinquency may be reported to the consumer credit bureaus – Experian, TransUnion and Equifax.
+Those late payments will hurt your personal and business credit scores.

 Business credit cards also have enhanced federal protections that don’t extend to personal credit cards.
 Consequently, you may find that the fees on business credit cards are significantly higher.